-Besides failure of speech, other characteristics of selective mutism include the following:
+Besides failure of speech, other symptoms of Selective Mutism may include the following:

 - Extreme shyness